 NATIONAL LED LIGHT DAY

-We are all born as incredible detectors of light, intuitively seeing differences in color and brightness.
-Lighting professionals know that much of human sensation is visual.
+We are all born as incredible detectors of light.
+We intuitively notice differences in color and brightness.
+And lighting professionals know that much of human sensation is visual.
 People respond emotionally to light and color, using its consistency to draw us in, like moths to a glowing light.
-The power of LED lighting affects all of us in emotional, economic, and environmental ways.
+The power of LED lighting affects all of us in emotional, economic, and environmental ways, too.

 Unlike other light sources, LEDs can create a more appealing display for a variety of environments.
 Let’s say you drive by two gas stations.
 Station A is illuminated throughout by bright white LED lights, while Station B’s illumination varies from yellow to white and one panel is dim.
-You will likely go to Station A because its color consistency feels comforting, clean, secure, and high-quality, even if you aren’t conscious of that decision.
+You will likely go to Station A because its color consistency feels comforting, clean, secure, and high-quality.
+You may not even be conscious of that decision.

 LED lights help save on our energy costs.
-The low power consumption, high reliability, and long lifespan allow us to realize significant energy savings and maintenance reduction over the lifetime of an LED fixture.
+The low power consumption, high reliability, and long lifespan allow us to realize significant energy savings.
+They also reduce maintenance over the lifetime of an LED fixture.

 The fewer LED bulbs changed means there are fewer bulbs thrown away.
-LED bulbs have a much smaller impact on the environment than other light sources.
-Also, because LEDs use electricity very efficiently, greenhouse gas emissions are reduced.
+LED bulbs also have a much smaller impact on the environment than other light sources.
+Furthermore, because LEDs use electricity very efficiently, greenhouse gas emissions are reduced.